Caleb S.

 MLA Annotated Bibliography Template

-Here is a template to help you create an MLA bibliography.
-It follows the formatting guidelines of the MLA 8th Edition.
+Here is a template to help you create an MLA format annotated bibliography.
+It follows the formatting guidelines of the MLA 9th Edition.

-This template follows the formatting guidelines of the Chicago-style 17th Edition, ensuring your annotated bibliography aligns with the style guide.
+This template follows the formatting guidelines of the Chicago-style 17th Edition, guaranteeing your work aligns with the style guide.

 Critical Annotated Bibliography Template